DhruvKinger/Dream11/README.md

 + Users have to do only one thing that is creating their best possible team that consists of Validations like(Maximum 1 WK,Maximum 4 Bowlers,Maximum 5 Batsman,Maximum 2 AllRounders).
 + In order to see the results User need to signin.
 + Login and Logout Functionaly is with the help of User.Identity Package.
++ Applied Hit Counter that displays number of users of Website.
++ Password is Encrypted in Base 64 before saving into the database.

 ## Screenshots